 Assumption Parish highway closed briefly due to deadly crash

-DONALDSONVILLE - Highway 70 just south of Donaldsonville in Assumption Parish is closed due to a fatal crash.
+DONALDSONVILLE - One person is dead after a crash on Highway 70 in Assumption Parish Wednesday morning.

-Highway 70 at Brule Maurin Road is closed in both directions following the crash.
-Eastbound traffic is being diverted onto 308 to Donaldsonville and westbound traffic is being diverted to LA-3089 to Donaldsonville or LA-1 southbound.
+Highway 70 south of Donaldsonville was closed in both directions while state police worked the crash.
+The identity of the victim was not immediately available.

 Trending News